Welcome to The Transformation:

-In The Transformation, you’ll meet people just like you, as well as others from around the world who’ve endured wars and climate-related disasters, who have discovered previously unimagined possibilities for healing, women, men, and children who are becoming the people they’re meant to be.
+In Transforming Trauma, you’ll meet people just like you, as well as others from around the world who’ve endured wars and climate-related disasters, who have discovered previously unimagined possibilities for healing, women, men, and children who are becoming the people they’re meant to be.

 You can meet some of these people, and many others who are integrating The Transformation into their lives in our in-person and online mind-body skills groups, and in the trainings that we offer each year.
 I invite you to join us.